• Maintaining denture hygiene is critical to oral health. It also prolongs the life of your dentures.

-- Common problems caused by poor denture hygiene include fungal infections, stomatitis, mouth sores and bad breath.
+• Common problems associated with poor denture hygiene include fungal infections, stomatitis, mouth sores, and halitosis.

 Why is it so important to keep your dentures clean?
 Here's everything you need to know.